Application Integration on Azure | Required Steps, Roles, Services

 The stages and timelines of an Azure-based integration project can vary depending on the number of applications integrated, their architecture, required changes in legacy software, the chosen integration approach(es), and more.
 Below are the most common steps of Azure-based integration projects at ScienceSoft.

 Duration: ~1-3 weeks

-Note: Before starting an Azure-based integration, check whether compliance requirements for your new integrated system allow for the usage of cloud services and whether Azure adheres to the required security controls.
+Best practice: Before starting an Azure-based integration, we always check whether compliance requirements for the new integrated system allow for the usage of cloud services and whether Azure adheres to the required security controls.

 - Elicit business requirements for a future integrated system.

 - Analyze software to be integrated to understand its capabilities and constraints.

 - Elicit IT infrastructure capabilities and constraints (for hybrid integration).

 - Figure out how data should flow between integrated apps and whether it needs to be transformed into a different format.